How best to send a lot of emails at once.

 The right solution

-That’s a lot of work to do yourself.
-Fortunately, there’s software for that: mailing list software.
-This is the same kind of software I use to send my newsletter to nearly 60,000 readers each week.
+That’s a lot of work.
+Fortunately, there are apps for that: mailing list software.
+This is the same kind of software I use to send my newsletter to over 25,000 readers each week.

-That’s my recommendation as the “right” solution: use a mailing list service for anything over 10 to 20 recipients that you plan to email regularly.
-The other alternative that might be worth considering, depending on your situation, is a Yahoo! or Google group.
-While this often exposes members to one another, these services are also set up to distribute email messages to large numbers of members.
+That’s my recommendation as the “right” solution: use a mailing list service for anything over 10 or so recipients that you plan to email regularly.
+The other alternative that might be worth considering, depending on your situation, is a Groupos.io or Google group.
+While this often exposes members to one another, these services are also set up to distribute email messages to large numbers of members as individual messages to each.

 The email address you’re sending from matters.
 The email domain (the @hotmail.com part) matters the most.